MikeCHackett/Pacman/README.md

 PacMan simulator is a fun project I created to show edge detection mechanics and show change of directions.
 <img src= "PacMan1.png" width= '300'/>

-**What I Learned**
-- How to use setInterval() for continuous movement of Pac-Man
-- How to implement css and use stop setInterval

 ## Description